timh1975/SoftwareEngineeringPortfolio/week11.md

 **figure 2 (Create a pull request)**

 Here, it was noted there was a merge conflict.
-This neede to be fixed prior to code review, and based on the outcome, merged into the development branch.
+This needed to be fixed prior to code review, and based on the outcome, merged into the development branch.
 Here, the conflicts could be resolved directly in GitHub (figure 3)

 ## Merge Conflict Management

+A merge conflict occurs when a line in a file in the local copy is different

 ![](/images/week11-merge-conflict.png "")